elasticio/api-docs/source/includes/_users.md

 * credentials
 * flows (active flows will be stopped)
 * user's object itself
-* all organizations, where the user is the only member
+* all workspaces and contracts, where the user is the only member

 ### Not deleted immediately